 Family of H-1B1 Specialty Occupation Workers

 Spouses and unmarried children under 21 years of age may seek admission in the derivative H-4 nonimmigrant category.
-This category does not provide work authorization.
-H-1B1 derivatives may attend school in the U.S.
+This category does not provide work authorization for spouses.